This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You are bleeding from your biopsy site.

-- Your biopsy site is swollen, red, or has pus coming from it.
+- Your biopsy site is swollen, red, or draining pus.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.